-In this respect, individuals resident in Monaco do not pay any tax in Monaco, as their personal income is taxed at 0%.
-The exception is French citizens who have to pay tax in France even though they live in Monaco.
+In this respect, individuals resident in Monaco don’t pay any taxes in Monaco, as their personal income is taxed at 0%.
+The exception is French citizens who have to pay taxes in France even though they live in Monaco.

 In fact, we have recently helped people in the cryptocurrency world to relocate to Monaco as they are taxed at 0% on gains on sale or exchange.

 Although there is no corporate income tax in Monaco as such, there is direct taxation of the net profits of certain companies.

 In this respect, industrial or commercial companies that derive more than 25% of their turnover from outside the Principality, as well as companies whose business in Monaco consists of receiving income from patents or from literary or artistic copyrights, are subject to a 25% tax on profits.